 GNUnet is a new network protocol stack for building secure, distributed, and privacy-preserving applications.
-With strong roots in academic research, our goal is to replace the old insecure Internet protocol stack.
+With strong roots in

-GNUnet is typically run as an overlay network on top of the existing Internet infrastructure forming the basis of a hybrid peer-to-peer mesh and relay backbone for applications to run on.
-It could just as well be run independently of the Internet, over dedicated radio and cable.
+peer-to-peer mesh and relay backbone for applications to run on.
+It could just as well be run independently of the Internet, over

-GNUnet is made for a free and open society: It's a self-organizing network and it is free software as in freedom.
+free software as in freedom.
 GNUnet puts you in control of your data.
 You determine which data to share with whom, and you're not pressured to accept compromises.

 The Internet of tomorrow needs GNUnet today